-Her first show for Netflix is “Bridgerton,” set to debut in 2020.
-It’s at the same time a safe choice — something that is based on existing and beloved book series — and innovative, featuring a race-blind cast in a romance set during England’s early 1800s Regency period.
+“Bridgerton” is at the same time a safe choice for the streamer — something that is based on existing and beloved book series — and innovative, featuring a race-blind cast in a romance set during England’s early 1800s Regency period.
 While official details have been tricking out from Netflix, some careful Instagram sleuthing has revealed an additional trove of key details about the production.